 By Lisa Berman, Mikveh and Education Director

-Have y0016ou ever thought about all the teachers you’ve had in your life?
+Have you ever thought about all the teachers you’ve had in your life?
 Can you imagine what you would be without them?
 Do you remember your kindergarten teacher?
 First grade?
 My first grade teacher was Mrs. Rowbottom.
 Yup, Rowbottom.
 She ate her triangular sandwich quarters by wrapping them in a Kleenex so her fingers wouldn’t get messy.
 I didn’t really learn to be neat; I learned that six-year olds and teachers can be very different creatures.

 My most influential professor in college was the wizened, gnome-like John Lachs who taught philosophy with tremendous energy, darting around the lecture hall firing questions we had never before considered.
 His passionate teaching made us feel as if our minds were expanding right then and there.